rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 ### ▸ `startNextRewardPayout(address _token, bytes memory key, bytes memory value, uint256 branchMask, bytes32[] memory siblings)`

-Add a new payment in the colony.
+Add a new payment in the labbo.
 Can only be called by users with root permission.
 All tokens will be locked, and can be unlocked by calling `waiveRewardPayout` or `claimRewardPayout`.

 **Parameters**